 Information for Prospective Students from Israel

 Welcome to the country page for Israel.
-This page contains specific information for students from Israel.

 - Minimum Entry Requirements

-- English Language Requirements
+- English Language Proficiency

-- Useful links
+- Useful Links

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

-Research applicants would normally be expected to have completed a Masters qualification equivalent to a UK Masters degree from a good university.
+Research applicants would normally be expected to have completed a Masters qualification from a good university.

-- The British Council is the UK's international organisation for educational opportunities and cultural relations.
+- The British Council is the UK's international organisation for educational opportunities and cultural relations

-- The British Embassy in Israel is where you can find information about all aspects of the UK, as well as practical information about VISAS.
+- The British Embassy in Israel is where you can find information about all aspects of the UK, as well as practical information about visas

-- UCAS - the Universities and Colleges Admission Service is the central organisation through which undergraduate applications are processed for entry to Higher Education.
+- UCAS - the Universities and Colleges Admission Service is the central organisation through which undergraduate applications are processed for entry to Higher Education

-- UKCISA - the Council for International Student Affairs provides information on many aspects of studying in the UK, including visa advice.
+- UKCISA - the Council for International Student Affairs provides information on many aspects of studying in the UK, including visa advice